SnehaKumarr/BankEDA/README.md

 ## Dataset

 The dataset used for this EDA project is stored in the file: **`Banking.csv`**.
-The dataset used for this EDA project contains anonymized banking records of individual and business customers.
+It contains anonymized banking records of individual and business customers.
 It includes features related to income, age, account balances, deposits, loans, and more.

 ---